Werner Zorn: Life

 Zorn, who was the son of professor Erich Zorn, attended primary school in Bad Soden from 1949 to 1953, then the Leibniz Realgymnasium in Frankfurt.
-After graduating in 1962, he studied at the Technical University of Karlsruhe, specializing in communications engineering and graduated with a degree in engineering in 1967.
+After graduating in 1962, he studied at the University of Karlsruhe (TH), specializing in communications engineering and graduated with a degree in engineering in 1967.
 He then earned his doctorate, with his instructor being Karl Steinbuch, with the thesis Setting method for linear and non-linear classifiers (German: Einstellverfahren für lineare und nichtlineare Klassifikatoren) in the field of character recognition.

 In 1972, he moved to the newly founded Department of Computer Science of the University of Karlsruhe (TH), where he was responsible for the development, operation and further development of the Informatik-Rechnerabteilung (IRA) data center for 25 years.
 After his appointment as a professor in 1979, he chose the topics of methodological performance analysis and data communication as one of his main fields, which he has continued to pursue ever since.